d0p3t/fivem-ts-boilerplate/README.md

 webpack_config 'webpack.config.js'
 ```

-However, due to the speed performance of the pre-packaged webpack/yarn of cfx-server-data, we suggest you don't do this and build manually as described previously ("Production").

 ## License
 This product is MIT licensed.
 Please make sure you give credit and include this license in your product.